Dibamidae: Relationships among Dibamidae

-The relationships within Dibamidae have only be assessed until recently in a phylogenetic analysis that included DNA sequences from seven nuclear genes and one mitochondrial gene for 8 species, seven species of Dibamus and the one species of Anelytropsis.
+By 2011, the relationships within Dibamidae were only assessed in a phylogenetic analysis that included DNA sequences from seven nuclear genes and one mitochondrial gene for 8 species, seven species of Dibamus and the one species of Anelytropsis.
 This analysis shows that there are two major clades within Dibamidae, one that includes the one species form the genus Anelytropsis, Analytropsis papillous, and the species of Dibamus that are distributed along continental Southeast Asia (Dibamus greeri, Dibamus montanus, and Dibamus bourreti).
 The other clade includes species that are currently distributed in the peninsular Southeast Asia and Islands (Dibamus tiomanensis, Dibamus novaeguineae, Dibamus seramensis, and Dibamus celebensis).
 These clades diverged 72 million years ago.
 Anelytropsis diverged from all mainland Dibamus at approximately 69.2 million years ago.

 Dibamidae and its relationship with Squamata

 The relationship of Dibamidae with other Squamata (lizards and snakes) has a long history of phylogenetic studies in which the morphological characteristics are used to determine those relationships.
 Those analyses found close relationships between Dibamidae and all other lizards with elongated bodies, limb reduction and usually, a fossorial habit like amphisbaenians, snakes or fossorial skinks.
 In morphology based phylogenies, dibamids are sister taxa to amphisbaenians and the clade that includes amphisbaenians and Dibamidae is sister to all snakes.
 The close relationships of this groups are the result of convergent evolution among these groups since some of the morphological traits have evolved independently in different groups.

-More recent phylogenies using DNA sequences of nuclear and mitochondrial genes include a large taxonomic sample of squamates and place dibamids as the sister group to all other lizards and snakes, or with Gekkota as the sister group to all other squamates.
+Newer phylogenies from the 2010s, using DNA sequences of nuclear and mitochondrial genes, include a large taxonomic sample of squamates and place dibamids as the sister group to all other lizards and snakes, or with Gekkota as the sister group to all other squamates.
 Phylogenetic evidence supports dibamids being the most basal squamates, being sister to all other lizards and snakes, and indicates that they diverged during the late Triassic, around 210 million years ago.